 4. Get a versatile study experience

 Coupled with guest lectures from leading organisations, internship opportunities, practical classes answer the need for the real-world experience of aspiring business professionals.
-Partner examples include McKinsey, P&G, L'Oréal and Google that are always looking for young talents with managerial skills.
+Partner examples include McKinsey, P&G, L'Oréal and Google, which are always looking for young talents with managerial skills.

 5. Develop a complete set of managerial skills

-The field of management requires a diverse amount of knowledge of many related subjects.
+The field of Management requires a diverse amount of knowledge of many related subjects.
 Masters in Management try to answer this need by including classes on a diverse set of topics.